revant-io/cdk-cost-limit/README.md

 ### Prerequisites

+- CDK >= 2 - only applications deployed using AWS CDK can use this library.
+It is not a standalone application.
-CDK Cost Limit is built upon the AWS CDK, so you need to install Node.js (>= 14.15.0), even those working in languages other than TypeScript or JavaScript (see [AWS CDK Documentation](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites)).
+- Node.js >= 14.15.0 - even those working in languages other than TypeScript or JavaScript (see [AWS CDK Documentation](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites))

 ### Installation